dominictitusT/ShopBridge/README.md

 Note : For backend i used SQLLite

 ## Technology
-Angular
+Angular,
-.Net Core
+.Net Core,
-Typescript
+Typescript,
-SQLLite
+SQLLite and
 Xunit

 ## Published Files for Instant Run the Application